It might seem like a long time before you have to enrol your little one in school, but it pays to be prepared.

 SA

-- Department of Education South Australia
+- Department of Education and Children’s Services

 - Catholic Education Office South Australia